spacial-player-data-visualization/g-player-visualization/README.md

 > Visualization and Data Management for Player Activity in Games

-# Overview
+### Overview

-G-Player is a data visualization web-app for uploading and viewing **spatial-temporal data of player activity** in video games.
+G-Player is a data visualization web-app for uploading and viewing **spatial-temporal player activity data** in video games.
 The project was developed in the context of visualizing a player's data as they played a custom mode within the game Fallout: New Vegas.
 This software attempts to provide the visual tools to enable game researchers to analyze player activity within video games.
 Our goal was to provide a user interface for exploring player data in order to understand actions, correlations, and trends.
 G-Player was created as a team project in *CS4500 Software Development* - in association with Truong-Huy D. Nguyen, Game Development Researcher and Alessandro Canossa, Associate Professor of the collge Arts, Media & Design at Northeastern University.

-### Demo
+### Available Online:

-> Preview the project online

 Available at: [g-player.herokuapp.com](g-player.herokuapp.com)

+> Note: We're currently using the hosting provider Heroku.com as our staging server.
+All visitors to the site share access to the same database - thus uploaded data, key mappings, and maps are shared amongst users.
+We strongly recommend a scheduled backup of the database.
+In addition, due to limitations of their development plan, the database is limited to 100mb.
+This storage about is quickly exceeded, so we recommend either upgrading the hosting platform, or running the app on a local server.

+# Application

+As part of the hand-off process, we wanted to provide a description of how we designed the app - in the hopes that users or future developers of this platform can quickly understand the underlying workings.
+One of the core requirements requested by our clients was "arbitrary game support".
+The goal was to develop a peice of game data visualization software that *in theory* could be used to visualize any future data.
+This proved to be more challenging that initially believed.
+This section hopes to explain the types of data that we support, as well as the information users are required to provide in order to support their intended game data.

+### Data

+### Key Mappings

+### Maps

 # Development